uc-eqgeo/rsqsim-python-tools/README.md

 ## Integration of the catalogue

-V1.0 of a synthetic earthquake catalogue for New Zealand can be found at <INSERT LINK HERE>.
+V1.0 of a synthetic earthquake catalogue for New Zealand can be found at ???<INSERT LINK HERE>.
 Download the files from that Zenodo repository into `data/shaw2021` and all of the example Jupyter notebooks should work.

 ## Running Jupyter Notebooks